Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 SciVet Summer Program

-The 2023 SciVet Summer Program application opened in early January, 2023.
+The 2024 SciVet Summer Program application is open

 Open to high school students who are at least 15 years of age.

-All activities involve current topics from a variety of fields, including tree coring, the chemistry of electronic devices, key role of native bees, the secrets of the marmots, glaciers, and permafrost!
+All activities involve current topics from a variety of fields, including tree coring, the wonder of wolves, the key role of native bees, the secrets of hibernators, water quality and quantity, and much more!

 STEM students and instructors actively engaged at computers